 SC health department reports more than 2,000 new COVID-19 cases

-The report included 1,651confirmed cases and 414 probable cases.
-The report also included two confirmed deaths with one in Berkeley County and the other in Williamsburg County.
+The report included 1,391 confirmed cases and 644 probable cases.
+The report also included 13 confirmed deaths, but none were in Lowcountry counties

-Of the new cases, Charleston County reported a total of 200, while Dorchester County reported 145 and Berkeley County reported 112.
-Richland County had the highest total at 238 cases.
+Of the new cases, Charleston County reported a total of 128, while Dorchester County reported 91 and Berkeley County reported 95.
+Horry County had the highest total at 243 cases.

 South Carolina has performed more than 8.5 million COVID-19 tests.